Archive for 2012

 The Bus Interface unit (BIU)

 This unit handles all transfer of data and addresses on the buses for the EU(execution unit).
-This unit sends out addresses, fetches instructions from memory, reads data from ports and memory and writes data to ports and memory.
+This unit sends out addresses, fetches instructions from memory, reads data from ports and memory and writes data to ports.